 Behind the shoreline lies a semi-circular basin, which, at very high tides, rapidly fills to form a spectacular shallow lagoon.
 The actress Gwyneth Paltrow walked across Holkham sand at low tide during the closing scenes of the film ‘Shakespeare in Love’.

 Holkham National Nature Reserve, one of the largest in the country, is home to many rare species of flora and fauna.
 The Holkham Estate is one of a select few privately owned estates to have been awarded Approved Body Status under Section 35 of the Wildlife and Countryside Act which has, since July 2017, enabled it to manage its own land whilst the beach is managed by Natural England in partnership with Holkham.

 Holkham beach was recently voted ‘Best Beach in the UK’ in a survey of travel writers.
 Find out more.

-Please follow the Coastal Code when you visit Holkham Beach.
+Please follow the Coastal Code which has important information for horse riders and dog owners.
 To minimise the risk of fire, the use of barbeques, fires or stoves is prohibited.
 Naturism is not allowed in the dunes.
 Photography on Holkham Beach for any commercial purpose is not allowed without prior written consent from Holkham Estate.

 “Four miles of white-gold sand, with shells to collect and pine woods to explore.”